cpfaff/rbefdata_paper/paper/rbefdata.md

 `BEFdata` that has been developed and is used within the BEF-China experiment.
 We show how to use the package in combination with the data portal using an example workflow that integrates two datasets from the BEF-China experiment representing an analysis that has been published already.
-We discuss this software combination in the context of state of the art data management and the data life cycle as well as we give an outlook on upcoming features like semantical tools that will enable smart merges and improve finding of data based on an ontology we are building.
+Finally we discuss this software combination in the context of current and future data management requirements and the data life cycle.
+We also give an outlook on upcoming features like semantical assisted search and merges of data to be integrated with `rbefdata` and `BEFdata`.

 ## Introduction